randomprecision/vault_test_environment/README.md

 ## Upcoming Features

-- integrated self-signed SSL certs w/ trust
+- integrated self-signed SSL certs w/ trust (eh this might never happen as this will eventually be replaced with terraform)
 - getting `vault_init.py` script to work properly and integrate it into the vagrants
 - getting `nginx` working and complete integrating it into the `raft` vagrant